Representation Tuning: Results

 \section{Results}

-All steering and fine-tuning was done on Llama2-13b-chat-hf \cite{Touvron2023}, which has been safety-tuned in post-training, but which retains the capacity for adverse behaviors.
+All steering and fine-tuning was done on Llama2-13b-chat-hf \cite{touvron2023llama2openfoundation}, which has been safety-tuned in post-training, but which retains the capacity for adverse behaviors.
 In the foregoing, “honesty/dishonesty tuned” refers to representation-tuned models, which were fine-tuned using the dual activation similarity plus token loss, and “truth/lie tuned” refers to models fine-tuned using the standard token-based cross-entropy loss.
-As can be seen in Figure 1, on the factual validation dataset, both tuning methods numerically improved on the untuned model’s already relatively strong ability to distinguish true from false claims, approaching the limits of accuracy on these particular LLM-generated facts.
-As can also be seen, both methods were highly effective - and more effective than steering - when used in the opposite direction to causing the model to output incorrect, or dishonest, responses.
+As can be seen in Figure 1A, on the factual validation dataset, both tuning methods numerically improved on the untuned model’s already relatively strong ability to distinguish true from false claims, approaching the limits of accuracy on these particular LLM-generated facts.
+As can be seen in Figure 1B, both methods were highly effective - and more effective than steering - when used in the opposite direction, causing the model to output untruthful responses.

 That dataset was designed to be similar to the dataset used for vector identification and fine tuning, and has fairly little headroom for more honest/correct answers.
-To test the model's response to more nuanced questions, a subset of the TruthfulQA \cite{Lin2021} (TQA) dataset focusing on common misconceptions and superstitions was selected and converted to a binary choice format.
+To test the model's response to more nuanced questions, a subset of the TruthfulQA \cite{lin2022truthfulqameasuringmodelsmimic} (TQA) dataset focusing on common misconceptions and superstitions was selected and converted to a binary choice format.
 As can be seen in Figure 2, this was a challenging dataset for the untuned model, and steering had little effect.
-However, representation tuning for honesty significantly improved the model's ability to distinguish common misperceptions from reality, and representation tuning for dishonesty made the model much more likely to endorse those false beliefs, and outperformed the lie-tuned model at this devious task.
+However, representation tuning for honesty significantly improved the model's ability to distinguish common misperceptions from reality (Figure 2A), and representation tuning for dishonesty made the model much more likely to endorse those false beliefs, and outperformed the lie-tuned model at this devious task (Figure 2B).